Finally, the big day, after 5 years of preparation, Mylène cast off and set off in pursuit of her dream. The ocean awaits!

 CELEBRATING AT SEA

 Mylène celebrates her 35th birthday on board.
-She takes stock of the steps that enabled her to savour the joy of being on the open sea.
-She recalls the night of her 30th birthday, when she first told her friends and family about her crazy plan.
-She looks back to England, where she tried an ocean rowing boat for the first time, and then to her return from the Magdalen Islands in 2011, without her boat.
-She’s in the middle of the ocean, but her phone is ringing off the hook.
-She gets calls from her team and her parents, her friends call to wish her well, and she’s receiving text messages by the dozens.
+She reflects on the stages that have allowed her to savor the joy of being at sea.
+She remembers the night of her 30th birthday when she announced her wild project to those close to her.
+She thinks back to England, where she first tested an ocean rowing boat, and to her return from the Magdalen Islands without her boat, which remained in the archipelago in 2011.
+Today, in the middle of the ocean, her phone won’t stop buzzing.
+Her team and her parents call, friends send kind words; text messages pour in by the dozen.
 She even receives a call from Premier Pauline Marois wishing her a happy birthday!

-Mylène is going through a difficult time; her last capsize was more dramatic than the previous ones because her wind turbine broke at the same time.
-In the preceding days, she drifted, capsized a few times and spent a gruelling day working on Le Hermel to ensure it was in good condition.
-She repaired her antenna, fixed an oar, and all this smack dab in the middle of the Atlantic!
-While doing a bit of cleaning up, she finds forgotten treasure: some peanut butter and honey.
-She is days away from her destination and is preparing herself mentally to once again set foot on soil.
+Mylène goes through a difficult phase; her latest capsize is more dramatic than the previous ones as she breaks her wind turbine at the same time.
+In the days leading up to it, she drifts, capsizes a few times, and spends a grueling day ensuring the Hermel is restored to working order.
+She repairs her antenna, fixes an oar—all in the middle of the Atlantic!
+While tidying up, she discovers a forgotten treasure: peanut butter and honey.
+She is just days from her destination and mentally prepares to set foot on land again.

 FINISH LINE

-Mylène arrives at destination on November 12, 2013, after 129 days of continuous solo rowing, or doing what in her view is more difficult: waiting for good weather to be able to row.
-She reaches Lorient, France, where she writes an emotional letter to the sea.
+Mylène reaches her destination on November 12, 2013, after 129 days alone at sea, rowing again and again—or doing what she considers even harder: waiting for the right weather to row.
+She arrives in Lorient, France, and writes a moving letter to the sea.

 Mylène Paquette